 Corolla Light Resort is located in close proximity to a number of sights and attractions that you won't want to miss during your visit.
 Take a break from the beach and do some local exploring-- you'll be glad you did!

-Located immediately north of the sound side of the resort you'll find this beautiful 39-acre park which is home to three of the most popular attractions in Corolla: the Whalehead Club, the Currituck Beach Lighthouse and the Outer Banks Center for Wildlife Education.
+Located immediately north of the sound side of the resort you'll find beautiful Historic Corolla Park, a 39-acre park which is home to four of the most popular attractions in Corolla: the Whalehead Club, the Currituck Beach Lighthouse, the Outer Banks Center for Wildlife Education, and the Currituck Maritime Museum.
 The park is open to the public and provides access to extensive soundfront grounds where you can launch a kayak, go for a hike or just enjoy the view.
-Visit this website to learn about upcoming special events such as music festivals and Fourth of July fireworks.

 Originally built in the 1920's and restored approximately 15 years ago, this yellow 21,000 square foot structure has become an iconic symbol for the Corolla area.
 Its first owners used it as a private hunt club and vacation spot, but nowadays people tour the property to learn about its architecture and history, as well as the general history of the area.
 Whalehead has fantastic tours and events for all ages almost year-round.
 Visit their website or walk on over for more information.